Updated: Mar 25, 2021

 It's important to note that parents who choose Parent PLUS loans are required to start paying back the loan once it is fully disbursed; however, parents can request a deferment.
 This differs from other federal student loans where the repayment period typically begins six months after graduation.

 Regardless of which option you choose, it's important to know who is responsible for repaying the loan, as well as understand the interest rates, fees and repayment plans.
-Before deciding, compare student loan options, their repayment terms, interest rates and eligibility requirements to find the best fit for you.
+Before deciding, compare student loan options to find the best fit for you.

 If you've exhausted all of your resources after your child has applied for grants and scholarships and you still don't have enough for tuition, student loans might be the right option.

-In most cases, the student loans will be in the child's name, so it's important to talk about this responsibility with them.
+In most cases, a student loan will be in the child's name, so it's important to talk about this responsibility with them.
 Look at the cost of tuition and the types of student loans available.
 Go over potential monthly payments and discuss how interest might impact the total cost of the loan.
 Decide together what might be the best financially for your family.